Dessia-tech/dessia_common/README.md

 For user documentation on how to use this SDK: https://documentation.dessia.tech

-For developement documentation or precise questions on classes and method: extras_require
+For developement documentation or precise questions on classes and method: https://documentation.dessia.tech/dessia_common/

 ## Changelog & roadmap